reactjs/react.dev/content/docs/handling-events.md

 [**Try it on CodePen**](http://codepen.io/gaearon/pen/xEmzGg?editors=0010)

 You have to be careful about the meaning of `this` in JSX callbacks.
 In JavaScript, class methods are not [bound](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_objects/Function/bind) by default.
 If you forget to bind `this.handleClick` and pass it to `onClick`, `this` will be `undefined` when the function is actually called.
+In this case we have used an arrow function which binds `this` lexically (i.e. `this` keeps its meaning from its original context).

 This is not React-specific behavior; it is a part of [how functions work in JavaScript](https://www.smashingmagazine.com/2014/01/understanding-javascript-function-prototype-bind/).
 Generally, if you refer to a method without `()` after it, such as `onClick={this.handleClick}`, you should bind that method.